 The "vegetarian pet" debate is a contentious one among veterinarians and pet parents, particularly for those who follow a vegan or vegetarian diet themselves.
 Your choice to eat a vegetarian or vegan diet is strictly your own, but what about those pets in your care?

 In addition to taurine, plant-based food also cannot provide arachidonic acid, vitamin A, and vitamin B12, all-important components for optimum health.
-Dr. Becker believes that plant-based proteins in the form of grains and vegetables are not a good substitute for protein derived from animals for cats.
-As mentioned above, cats are obligate carnivores, and require meat in their diets in order to thrive.
+As mentioned above, cats are obligate carnivores and require meat in their diets in order to thrive.